Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-An envelope written by Dom Pedro II, with the imperial seal, to a European first cousin.
+An envelope written by Dom Pedro II, bearing the imperial seal, addressed to a European first cousin.

-• No information about the location and date.
+• No information available regarding location and date.

 • In Portuguese.